Autism Meltdown: Here’s What Every Autism Parent or Teacher Needs to Know About Meltdowns

 What is an autism meltdown like?

 A meltdown is a really frightening and overwhelming experience for the individual who is having one.
-It can also be scary or upsetting to watch, especially for children.
+It can also be scary or upsetting for other children in your classroom or family to observe.

 What is the difference between a tantrum and an autistic meltdown?

 A tantrum is a deliberate attempt to get something in particular or to gain control over a person or situation.
-A meltdown, on the other hand, is an involuntary response of the autonomic nervous system.
+A meltdown is an involuntary response of the autonomic nervous system.

 When someone has a temper tantrum, they are in full control of their behavior and can stop whenever they want to.
 However, when someone has a meltdown, they temporarily lose control of their behavior and are unable to stop themselves from crying or lashing out.

 Many children with autism have both meltdowns and temper tantrums.
 It’s important for kids with autism and their peers to think about and understand the difference between a tantrum and a meltdown.
-One way to help them do that is to download my Tantrum or Meltdown Cards.
+One way to help them do that is with my Tantrum or Meltdown Cards.

 Signs and symptoms of an autism meltdown